 The Grasstree Gathering – The Grasstree Gathering is a national, inter-denominational and non-denominational event which brings together emerging and established Aboriginal and Torres Strait Islander Christian leaders from across Australia and from across denominations and churches.
 Grasstree Gathering’s vision is to celebrate, encourage, equip and inspire an emerging generation of Aboriginal and Torres Strait Islander Christian Leaders.

-St George’s PEACEtalks Director, Brooke Prentis, Wakka Wakka woman, Aboriginal Christian Leader, Aboriginal Spokesperson for Common Grace, and Coordinator of the The Grasstree Gathering on calls for Voice, Treaty, Truth.
+Brooke Prentis, Wakka Wakka woman, Aboriginal Christian Leader, calls on Voice, Treaty, Truth.

 TEAR Australia – is changing its name to Tearfund, identifying with the Tearfund family of agencies across the world, which will mean more coordinated advocacy (such as you have seen through the Renew our World and Rubbish Campaigns); sharing resources for communications and education work; collaboration on theological issues impacting our work; a commitment to build more effective partnerships across our international work; and finally a commitment to prayer for our partners and one another.
 Tearfund says “We are excited for what God has in store.
 TEAR Australia as a name will cease as we again become Tearfund, however our work, focus and passion to serve the world’s most vulnerable and to engage Christians in Australia with the discipleship implications of the good news today won’t cease.
 In fact, as we prepare to celebrate our 50th year in 2021, be assured that we are only just getting started.